Fifth-Order-Ignorant/Baobab/doc/sprint0/PB.md

   <tr>
    <td>As any privileged role, I can click on a participant to see their content consumption rates and their submitted deliverables so that I can track student progress.
    </td>
-   <td>Admins, Service providers, investors, and corporations have a special tab where for any entrepreneur, when they can see:
+   <td>Admins, Service providers, investors, and corporations have a special tab where for any entrepreneur, they can see:
 <ul>

 <li>The number of videos an entrepreneur watched.